mmase0x/codespaces-blank/README.md

-# My 3D Horror Game
+# Vibe shooting Game

 ## Overview
-This project is a 3D horror game developed using JavaScript and HTML.
+This project is a shooting game developed using JavaScript and HTML.
 The game features immersive environments, chilling sound effects, and engaging gameplay mechanics designed to provide a thrilling experience.

 ## Project Structure
 ```